-Since then, JSI has continued to be a leader in Zimbabwe in the fields of family planning, HIV and AIDS prevention and treatment, health and educational support to orphans and vulnerable children, maternal and child health and immunization, supply chain strengthening for life-saving health commodities, and research, monitoring and evaluation, among others.
-JSI works hand in hand with the Zimbabwean Ministry of Health and Child Care (MOHCC) in support of activities implemented at national, provincial, district, and community levels.
+JSI has contributed significantly to strengthening Zimbabwe’s health system, particularly in the areas of maternal and child health, immunization and new vaccine introduction, family planning, HIV prevention and treatment, health and educational support to orphans and vulnerable children, and supply chain strengthening for life-saving health commodities.
+JSI works hand-in-hand with the Zimbabwean Ministry of Health and Child Care (MOHCC) to support interventions at national, provincial, district, and community levels.